pagekit/docs/guide-translation.md

 ### Start the translation in Transifex's editor

-If your requested language was approved, you can start to translate the extensions or *Resources* as they are called in Transiflex.
+If your requested language was approved, you can start to translate the extensions or *Resources* as they are called in Transifex.
 Just click the resource you want to work on and press the button *Translate now*.

 ### Upload a .po file
 In case you already created a .po language file, you can upload your it easily by clicking on the resource and then *Upload file*.